brajeshwar/brajeshwar.github.io/_posts/2008/2008-04-18-air-book-for-javascript.md

----
-layout: post
-title: Adobe AIR for JavaScript Developers
+# Adobe AIR for JavaScript Developers
----

 Reading Mike Chambers <a href="http://www.mikechambers.com/blog/2008/04/17/download-adobe-air-10-for-javascript-developers-book/">latest post</a> let me to Ajaxian's article on the release of the free eBook -- <a href="http://ajaxian.com/archives/adobe-air-for-javascript-developers-pocketguide">Adobe AIR for JavaScript Developers Pocketguide</a>.